-In a major snow event, when 6 inches or more of snow is predicted, residential plows may be deployed to simultaneously clear Denver's side streets.
+Residential plows will also deploy when enough snow has fallen and they can be helpful in clearing a path for motorists to get to the main streets.
+The small trucks do not carry de-icing materials.
 The residential plows take a single swipe down the middle of each side street; they do not bring the street to bare pavement, but improve drivability.

 Unlike the Midwest and East Coast, Denver’s climate provides 300 days of sunshine each year.
 It is not uncommon for daytime temperatures to reach into the upper 30s and 40s and higher following a snowstorm, causing the snow to melt quickly.
 The snowmelt runs down the gutter in the street until it is collected by a storm drain inlet or catch-basin (the opening in the curb) that connects to the underground storm drain beneath the street.

 Occasionally, Denver will experience an extended cold-spell or period where daytime temperatures are neither sufficient nor lengthy enough to entirely melt the snow.
 When snow in the gutter partially melts, then freezes at night or in the shadow of trees or structures before reaching a storm drain inlet, icing occurs.
 Shaded areas are particularly problematic, as pavement temperatures in shaded areas have been found to be about 20 degrees colder than areas exposed to the sun.
 Thus, repeated partial daytime warming and night-time freezing results in the accumulation of ice in the gutter.